 The Marine Social Science Network Plymouth (#MarSocSciPlym) chapter was established in November 2019 by Dr Pamela Buchan of Exeter University and Nicola Bridge of the Ocean Conservation Trust.
 It was borne out of good conversations and a wish to have more with more people interested in the human-ocean relationship.

 Since COVID, we have been running a mix of in-person and online meetings.
 The group meets every couple of months, with in-person meetings in a Plymouth pub.
 So far this has been The Gipsy Moth (formerly the Pub on the Hoe) and Rockfish, but we are completely open to other venues, or other requirements for specific meetings.
 In-person meetings are entirely informal with members encouraged to share news and views, bring discussion topics or items, and share information via the wider email network.

 For further details or to be added to the mailing list contact Pamela at [email protected]

+Now the beer garden at Rockfish is closed for the winter, we are moving back to the former Pub on the Hoe, where MarSocSciplym started three years ago!
 The meeting will be introductions of new and existing members, news and updates, and a general informal catch up.
 Come along to network with a diversity of people who share an interest in and love for the connections between people and the sea.

 Presentation Link: 211202 PSNMP Overview Presentation